WangZhaoxue000/yolov3-asff/README.md

 ### Prerequisites
 - We also use [apex](https://github.com/NVIDIA/apex), numpy, opencv, tqdm, pyyaml, matplotlib, scikit-image...
-    * Note: We use apex for distributed training and synchronized batch normalization.
-For FP16 training, since the current apex version have some [issues](https://github.com/NVIDIA/apex/issues/318), we use the old version of FP16_Optimizer, and split the code in ./utils/fp_utils.

 - We also support tensorboard if you have installed it.

 ### Demo